 We rarely drink alcohol.
 Julia claims that she is too much fun as-is and alcohol would be wasted on her.
 I simply like to keep my head clear and maintain a healthy lifestyle.
 When we are in the U.S., we don’t drink at all.
 But when we travel, we like to try local drinks to get a better understanding of the local culture.
-To date, we drank sake in a small Japanese town of Takayama, savored tequila in a Mexican town of the same name, appreciated Belgian beer in every Belgian town we visited, sipped moonshine out of a dusty bottle with a marinated cobra in Cambodia, and survived home-made brandy in rural India.
+To date, we drank sake in the small Japanese town of Takayama, savored tequila in a Mexican town of the same name, appreciated Belgian beer in every Belgian town we visited, sipped moonshine out of a dusty bottle with a marinated cobra in Cambodia, and survived home-made brandy in rural India.

 We came to Portugal ready to sample some local booze, as we heard it was a big part of this country’s culture.
 On our second day in Lisbon, we walked through the doors of the Institute of Port Wines, prepared to take our alcohol education to the next level.
 Port wine, a red, rich, dessert wine is probably the most well-known type of Portuguese wine.
 I never quite liked it due to its heavy taste.
 But we were in a rainy Lisbon and had no plans for the evening.
 The Institute of Port Wines is located in an 18th-century mansion and its interior looks like a very upscale wine bar, which slightly upset Julia who was expecting more of a classroom experience.
 Inside, we were seated in comfortable armchairs and offered to try three out of several hundred different types of ports.
 There were red and tawny ports, with flavors of chocolate, berries, caramel, and cinnamon, from recent 3-year-old batches to wine from 20-year-old barrels.
 The waiter gave us a very short presentation identifying the name and year of each wine and left us to enjoy the ports.
 Although each glass was barely half-filled, when he came back to collect our empty glasses, he found us completely and hopelessly drunk.
 Our already low tolerance for alcohol topped with surprisingly high alcohol content, disguised by sticky-sweet taste, had us giggling ridiculously as Julia demanded to see her diploma as the newest graduate of the Institute of Port Wines.
 The waiter showed no appreciation for this highly “original” joke, but we were in a great mood, stumbling out of our new “alma mater” into the warm and rainy Lisbon evening.
 The fuzzy lights of the streetlights seemed even fuzzier now.